AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 **Configuration settings for BMP input**

-When opening a BMP ImageInput with a *configuration* (see Section :ref:`sec-inputwithconfig`), the following special configuration options are supported:
+When opening a BMP ImageInput with a *configuration* (see Section :ref:`sec-input-with-config`), the following special configuration options are supported:

 .. list-table::